Air fryers have surged in popularity in recent years, and it’s easy to see why.

 Air fryers not only preheat faster, but they also cook faster.
 That’s because the chamber in an air fryer is much smaller than a large oven, so the heating is more concentrated.

 As a rule of thumb, you can convert most oven recipes to air fryer recipes by reducing the temperature by 25°F and cooking time by 20%.
 That said, you’ll need to reduce the temperature and cook time even more with some recipes.

-Since it’s not an exact science, only use this rule of thumb if you can’t find a specific air fryer version of the recipe (nowadays, you should have trouble finding air fryer recipes).
+Since it’s not an exact science, only use this rule of thumb if you can’t find a specific air fryer version of the recipe.

 Traditional frying requires quite a bit of cleanup.
 You have to wash away oil splatter from surfaces surrounding your frying element or frying pan.
 Also, you must clean the fryer and properly dispose of the oil.

 With little to no oil, splatter in an air fryer is minimal.
 Plus, you don’t need to dispose of leftover oil.
 Some air fryer baskets are made with PTFE non-stick coating or a ceramic non-stick coating to aid in easier cleanup.

 - Fill a sink with hot water and dish soap.

 - Remove the basket and air fryer pan insert.